ttopper/CPSC128/docs/06_Functions/90_Assignment_5.md

     # i.e. they all occur exactly once
     set the counter of unique values to 0 for each value in the list
-        if the number of times it ocurs in the list is 1 (Hint: Use the count method.)
+        if the number of times it occurs in the list is 1 (Hint: Use the count method.)
             add one to the counter of unique values if the count of unique values equals the length of the list